aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 What will be changed?
 ---------------------
-In this proposal, we will be providing a new command, ``sam publish app``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
-Customers need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish app`` will create the app in Serverless Application Repository.
+In this proposal, we will be providing a new command, ``sam publish``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
+Customers need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish`` will create the app in Serverless Application Repository.

 Success criteria for the change
 -------------------------------
 #.
 Support all the following use cases:

-   * Create new application w/ its first version in SAR using ``sam publish app``
+   * Create new application w/ its first version in SAR using ``sam publish``
-   * Create new version of existing SAR application using ``sam publish app``
+   * Create new version of existing SAR application using ``sam publish``
-   * Update application metadata of existing SAR application using ``sam publish app``
+   * Update application metadata of existing SAR application using ``sam publish``

 #. ``sam package`` command can upload local readme/license files to S3.